News

 GEO moves faster.

-AI model updates can change brand visibility overnight.
+Search engine updates can change brand visibility overnight.
 A new training data set might shift how your brand gets described.
 A surge of new mentions across the web can quickly change your citation frequency.

 Some AI-powered search platforms update their knowledge bases continuously.
 Others do it in waves.
 Either way, the feedback loop is faster than traditional SEO.